klchambers/quiz-app/README.md

 ![Incorrect answer screenshot](documentation/screencaps/incorrect-answer-mobile.png)

-Questions are stored in script.js as objects in an array.
-They are displayed by altering the page's HTML using JavaScript template literals.
-This method was employed in order to keep the structure of Quizzit simple and maintainable.

 After the 10 questions are completed, the user is shown the 'results section'.
 Here, their final score is shown, and they are given the choice to play again.

 ![Results section screenshot](documentation/screencaps/results-section-mobile.png)